Sweet peas: which to grow and how to grow them

 Ardelia Farm has an amazing selection and specialises in the production of rare sweet peas seeds.

 As a cut flower

 Sweet peas don’t last long once cut, but there are a few things you can do to extend the vase life.
 Cut while there is still at least one unopened flower at the tip, keep them away from fruit and from other flowers (they respond badly to ethylene), and give them a little sugar or flower food.

-Here in Victoria, I followed the schedule for sowing and planting that I’d had in central Scotland and it worked perfectly.
+Here in Victoria, in 2021/2 I followed the schedule for sowing and planting that I’d had in central Scotland and it worked perfectly.
 I sowed one batch on November 15 and another on January 7.
 But I realised the next year I could do it earlier.
 I sowed the first batch instead on October 28 and got even stronger plants.